-- The broad power vested in data custodians as sole decision-makers in sharing data and the overarching need for greater accountability and transparency in the scheme; - The use of data by law enforcement agencies; and - Civil penalties for data breaches.
+- Consent issues, including specific sensitivities with asylum seeker health records; - The broad power vested in data custodians as sole decision-makers in sharing data and the overarching need for greater accountability and transparency in the scheme; - The use of data by law enforcement agencies; and - Civil penalties for data breaches.

-2. Consent
+3. Consent

-The Draft Bill proposes, at cl 16(1)(b), that personal information of individuals can be shared without the consent of the individuals if it is 'unreasonable or impracticable' to seek consent.
-While we recognise the inclusion of consent in the 'project principle' is an improvement on earlier considerations where consent was not intended to be required under the legislation, 6 this remains an issue of concern.
+The Bill proposes, at cl 16(2)(c), that personal information of individuals can be shared without the consent of the individuals if it is 'unreasonable or impracticable' to seek consent.
+While we recognise the inclusion of consent in the 'project principle' is an improvement on earlier considerations where consent was not intended to be required under the legislation, this remains an issue of concern.